 VGO Recordings 2016

 Guitarist Dr. Isaac Bustos was recently playing up here in Victoria, Canada, but sadly I was unable to attend his concert.
 However, everyone raved about his playing and warm personality so it was my pleasure to take a listen to his new album.
 Plus, his debut CD titled Caprichos y Sonatas was described by Soundboard Magazine as “…one of the best…it has everything one could want.”
 You might know Bustos from his work in the famed Texas Guitar Quartet or his many, many competition wins.
 He also teaches and serves on the faculty at Texas A&M University Department of Performance Studies where he is head of guitar studies and artistic director of the Texas A&M International Guitar Symposium and Competition.
-You can read more about him at his biography page on VGO Recordings.

 This is very enjoyable and interesting album which will delight general listeners and impress guitarists with its excellent performances.
 As the title suggests, ‘songs to my mother’ would probably be a nice one!
 As Bustos says in the program notes, “The musical offerings presented on this disc celebrate my mother’s influence in my life but also pay tribute to our cultural heritage through dances, songs and nationalism.”
 The albums ranges from exciting Afro-Cuban fusions by Jose Antonio (“Nico”) Rojas, Argentinian Nuevo Tangos of Astor Piazzolla, to sweet songs such as Mexican composer Manuel María Ponce’s Estrellita.
 There is also Brazilian, Nicaraguan, and Paraguayan representation as well.